zyenai/whetstone/README.md

   > Sharpen Kali to a knife edge sheen
 ```

-Ansible playbooks to install additional tools, harden, and personalize Kali.
+Ansible playbook to harden, personalize, and prep a fresh Kali install

 Usage:
 ------